albumeers/pagegen-tutorial/README.md

 ----------------

 * Download and Execute the stamp-pagegen tool from [www.drakeserver.com](http://www.drakeserver.com www.drakeserver.com) to ensure there are no issues running the tool.
 Depending on your operating system a desktop icon/application group may be installed you can use for further access of the tool.
+* You may also want to install the fonts listed on the website for the tool.
 * Download the starter-template.xml and tutorial-complete.xml from the list above.  (you can also get them by clicking the "Download ZIP" on the right side.
 (If using the ZIP file expand it using a tool from your computer (Windows can open the file in explorer) and copy the contents to a directory on your disk.
 * Open the Stamp Album Generator (stamp-pagegen) tool and leave this open.
 Set the Configuration drop-down to "Letter Standard (8.5" x 11.0")"
 * Open a text or xml editor [XML Copy Editor](http://xml-copy-editor.sourceforge.net/) works well for many (you may want to choose/configure a less annoying font - go to Tools->Options menu and select "Editor" tab and change the "Font" value.